 In early 2008, Manchester's Town Planner Lee Krohn brought the Jennifer Lane property to our attention again.
 This time, we were able to act on the idea, and in September 2009, The Town of Manchester approved our development plan.
 By March 2011, Bennington County Habitat owned 11 acres at Jennifer Lane, enough land to build 22 affordable houses.

 On May 6, 2012, the first partner family moved home to Jennifer Lane.
-Since then, eight other families have moved into highly energy efficient, soundly-built, decent, affordable houses in the Jennifer Lane neighborhood.
-By summer 2018, we will begin construction of our ninth house at Jennifer Lane.
+Since then, nine other families have moved into highly energy efficient, soundly-built, decent, affordable houses in the Jennifer Lane neighborhood.

 All the homes come with deed restrictions that make them permanently affordable for future homebuyers.
 The deed restrictions are made possible by funds granted by the Vermont Housing and Conservation Board for each house in the development.